Battle of Guillemont: July–September

 A German counter-attack on 15 July, by Stoßtrupp companies and a flame thrower detachment, retook the east end of Biaches before being driven out.
+(Military units in this section are French unless specified.)
 Over the next few days German counter-attacks took parts of Biaches, Bois Blaise and La Maisonette, beginning a period of costly stalemate in the area.
 The French attacked between Vermandovillers and Barleux and the 16th Colonial Division captured the German front position, before cross-fire from machine-guns stopped the advance and counter-attacks pushed the French back to the start line, the Colonial Corps losing 8,000 casualties from 15 to 21 July.
 XXXV Corps was reinforced by two extra divisions and heavy artillery from the north bank and attacked from Vermandovillers to Soyécourt, capturing Bois Étoile and the northern half of Soyécourt, before flanking fire from high ground prevented another advance.

 North of the Somme, the 39th Division and 11th Division had been relieved by the fresh 47th Division, 153rd Division and XX Corps attacked the German intermediate line.
 On the Hem plateau near the river, the 47th (1/2nd London) Division captured Bois Sommet, Bois de l'Observatoire and the west end of Bois de la Pépinière, an advance of 800–1200 m in which 600 prisoners were taken.
 The German defenders of Monacu Farm held out and the left flank of the division was stopped short of the intermediate line.
-To the north, the 153rd Division was held up on its right and took the objective on the left around Maurepas, despite the failure of a supporting attack by the 35th Division, on Maltz Horn Farm.
+To the north, the 153rd Division was held up on its right and took the objective on the left around Maurepas, despite the failure of a supporting attack by the 35th Division on Maltz Horn Farm.

 French attacks north of the Somme were resumed on 30 August by the 11th Division and the 39th Division, after delays caused by bad weather.
 The Germans had dispersed into new smaller positions in greater depth, many of which were concealed by crops several feet high.
 The attack was "devastated" by German artillery and machine-gun fire, contact with the front was lost when telephone lines were cut and fog made visual signalling impossible; most of the French infantry were forced back to their start line, with 3,600 losses.
 Operations south of the Somme were transferred to the Tenth Army and artillery reinforcements arrived on both sides of the Somme.
 The Sixth Army captured the Hem plateau on the north bank from 1 to 11 August by stages, before a bigger attack on 12 August captured the German second line from the Somme to Maurepas.
 Attacks on German positions on the army boundary to the north and around Guillemont failed.
 The French mopped up the remaining German defences in the second position, which brought the Sixth Army to a position from which it could attack a German intermediate line between Le Forêt and Cléry, in front of the third position, beyond which there were no more German defences.